natcap/invest.users-guide/source/sediment_retention.rst

 ====================

-The following is a short description of each of the outputs from the Sediment Retention model.
+The following is a short description of each of the outputs from the Sediment Retention model for the ArcGIS version of the model.
 Final results are found in the *Output* and *Service* folders within the *Workspace* specified for this model.
+In the standalone version of the model (currently in beta), raster outputs will be replaced with shapefiles.

 * **Parameter log**: Each time the model is run, a text (.txt) file will appear in the *Output* folder.
 The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.